analyticgeorgy/EcommerceAnalytics/scripts/star_schema.md

 -This is much better than creating 9,999 fake products.
 We are basically saying, "We know a sale record occurred, but the source system did not provide enough information for us to identify the product."

+4.DimPaymentMethod
+Remember :
+          order_id - identifies the order
+          payment_sequential - identifies the payment occurrence within the order payment_type - descriptive attribute
+          payment_value - measure
+-The payment_value being a measure, it will eventually go into the fact table.